 • Second best performing SolarEdge installation in India

-Let’s dive into the season-wise analysis of solar power generation from Brigade Petunia, for the last 12 months.
+Let’s break this down into a season-wise analysis of solar power generation from Brigade Petunia (a Solarify project), over the last 12 months.

 Summers in Bangalore last from April to June, with April and May being the hottest months of the year.
-The temperature soars up to as high as 33-34°C, with panel temperatures reaching more than 55°C. As a result, the efficiency of the solar panels is affected because of the temperature derating factor.
+The temperature can reach as high as 33-34°C, causing the panels to hit temperatures exceeding 55°C. As a result, the efficiency of the solar panels is slightly affected in the summer because of the temperature derating factor.
 Therefore, the generation is low when compared to March, despite receiving a similar duration of sunlight.
 However, as a whole, the Summer months produce the greatest amount of energy and this can be attributed to longer daily sunlight hours as well as higher wind speeds.

 Winters in Bangalore last from December to February, with January being the coldest.
 Contrary to popular belief, this works excellently for the solar panels.
 As we can see from the graph, the solar production peaks in January.
 We experience this because the temperature is closest to the optimal operating temperature of the panels, 45°C. So, as far as Bangalore is concerned – colder the weather, the better.

-Though Bangalore gets intermittent rainfall throughout the year, July to September receive the most.
-The generation is consistently lower throughout this monsoon season.
+Though Bangalore gets intermittent rainfall throughout the year; July, August, and September receive the most rainfall.
+The amount of energy generated is consistently lower throughout this monsoon season.
 Solar panels cannot produce as much electricity under cloudy conditions, and their output can reduce to 30% in overcast conditions.
 The primary reason for this reduction is because of the lower intensity of sunlight due to cloud cover.
-Despite this reason, the system produces atleast 10 MWh of electricity in a month.
+Despite this reason, the system produces a minimum of 10 MWh of electricity in a month.

 Bangalore is one of the ideal cities in India to go solar in.
-All-in-all, the moderate temperatures year-round and availability of 280 days of good sunlight, combine to make Bangalore an excellent place for using solar power.
+All-in-all, the moderate temperatures year-round, high wind speeds and availability of 280 days of good sunlight, combine to make Bangalore an excellent place for using solar power.